 Go to the Photo Gallery below for recent images of MDS volunteers in Puerto Rico.

-Watch a short videos on the aftermath of Hurricane Maria and MDS work.
+Watch two short videos on the aftermath of Hurricane Maria and MDS work.